MWajdi/BinaryClassifier-LogReg/README.md

     - Enhanced problem-solving skills through the development of a user interface for model testing.

 This project served as a valuable learning experience in machine learning fundamentals, providing a solid foundation for future exploration in the field.

+## Authors

+    Wajdi Maatouk

+## Acknowledgments

+    Inspiration and guidance from the Neural Networks and Deep Learning course by DeepLearning.AI, available on Coursera.
+    MNIST dataset provided by Yann LeCun, Corinna Cortes, and Christopher J.C.
+Burges.